Helloworld20-web/funky-terminal/README.md

 # funky-terminal
-Just like the last project music not included so add your music
+Just like the last project, music is not included.
+So, add your own music.